Kaalig/Fast-git/README.md

 cd git-quick-push
 ```

-2. Optional: Create an alias for easy access
+2. Optional: Create an alias for easy access (better productivity if you ask me)

 ### Windows PowerShell:
 ```powershell